Blog Post

-A domain name will always end with a suffix, like .com or .co.uk.
 A .com domain originally stood for a commercial company, but now often represents international companies.

-Or they can be more general like .me or .net.
+Or they can be more general, like .me or .net.
 There are now hundreds of suffixes to choose from; more available to businesses.

 The domain name itself is the part after the three w’s (www), although not all domains use the w’s these days.
 It’s too much to type!

-Numbers are less meaningful to humans so as the Internet grew memorable ways to identify those computers were needed.
+Numbers are less meaningful to humans, so as the Internet grew, memorable ways to identify those computers were needed.
 Enter ‘domain names’.

 A domain name is therefore the unique identifier that points to a specific IP address.
 That is why no two domain names can be the same.

-Synonyms of domain name
+Synonyms of Domain Name

 There are lots of ways to refer to a domain name, such as: